sguzman/math-research/README.md

 - When does linear homotopy allow homeomorphism?
 - Linear homotopy as a fractional function application
 - Using ambience space to exogenously study the connectedness and holes of a topological space
+- Distinguishing between homology and connectedness
+- Treating all topological spaces as compact.
+Non-connected segments are considered addendum aggregate spaces nominally considered together
+- Mapping neighborhoods onto a chart then onto a topological space then tracking neighborhoods across homeomorphism